Daler Mehndi: Charitable causes

 Mehndi has performed for charity for Imran Khan's Shaukat Khanum Memorial Trust in Pakistan and helped raise $5 million.
 Mehndi supports charitable causes such as cancer, thalassemia, and AIDS, and has helped to bring up the homeless children of Kenya as well as famine-stricken families in Kalahandi in Orissa, India.
 He financially supported the families of Kargil martyrs by donating to the Indian government's Kargil Victims' Relief Fund.
 Mehndi was one of the first celebrities to go and visit the soldiers at Kargil.
 Mehndi has constructed earthquake-resistant houses for the Gujarat earthquake victims; he donated money and performed to raise money for Gujarat cyclone and quake victims, and for police welfare funds.
 He has donated ₹10 million in Vadodara for the victims of the cyclone in the government aid fund.
 He took upon himself the reconstruction of a block devastated in the Gujarat quake in Doodhiya village.

 Mehndi has set up a Daler Mehndi Food for Life Society in Chander Vihar, Delhi, where a 24-hour kitchen provides food to the destitute and the underprivileged.
 Mehndi has constructed a Gurudwara Dukh Bhanjani Sahib where every morning people from all castes and religions join together and offer service in the name of god.
 Mehndi is the only known Indian artist to be invited by the President of Pakistan as a state guest.
 He gifted his album Bismillah to the President Zardari of Pakistan and the funds generated from its sale were given to the President's charitable fund.

 Mehndi voiced his protest against the International Basketball Federation's (FIBA) controversial ruling on the use of turbans while playing.
 The singer made a video to raise awareness about the issue and to have the policy changed.

 Politics

-He entered in politics by joining Bharatiya Janata Party on 26 April 2019.
+Mehndi joined the Bharatiya Janata Party on 26 April 2019.